Being in control

 pictures that look like what your eyes see, so learn to take advantage

 of that difference.
-A classic example is that spectacular looking views can look
+A classic example is that spectacular wide views can look

 really boring in a photo but some seemingly mundane subjects can look great.